aosabook/500lines/objmodel/chapter.md

-Message based model
+Method based model
 ----------------------

 The object model we will start out with is a majorly simplified version of that of Smalltalk.
-It will have classes and instances of them, the ability to read and write attributes into objects, the ability to send messages to objects and the ability for a class to be a subclass of another class.
+It will have classes and instances of them, the ability to read and write attributes into objects, the ability to call methods on objects and the ability for a class to be a subclass of another class.
 Right from the beginning, classes will be completely regular objects, that can themselves have attributes and methods.